ariaghora/noe/README.md

 Aaaand... you are good to go.
 More layers are coming soon (including convolutional layers).

 ## Touching the bare metal: Write your own math
-Noe hackable.
+Noe is hackable.
 If you want more control, you can skip TModel and TLayer creation and define your own model from scratch.
 It is easy, verbose, and straightforward, like how normal people do math.
 No random cryptic symbols.
 ```delphi
 { weights and biases }
 W1 := RandomTensorNormal([NInputNeuron, NHiddenNeuron]);